-Best for ages 4 to 8
+Best for children ages 2 to 6

 With state-of the-art digital technology, Science North’s Planetarium is the first planetarium of its kind in Northern Ontario.
 Feature films about astronomy and other space topics are projected on an 8.4 metre dome.
 The digital technologies, surround sound and special dome screen immerse audiences, taking them through the galaxies and right to the outer extremities of the known universe, billions of light years away.